-This chapter contains the model numbering system for the SMA7110 series single amplifier module and multi-axis amplifier system.
-The model numbering system is designed so that you, our customer will be able to create the correct model number of the product that you need as quick and as accurate as possible.
+This chapter contains the model numbering system for the SMA7115 single amplifier module, stand alone one axis amplifier and multi-axis amplifier system.
+The model numbering system is designed so that you, our customer, will be able to create the correct model number of the product that you need quickly and as accurate as possible.